 Another factor to consider, he said, is that the average worker today is not as healthy as they were in the past, and that also increases the frequency and severity of workers’ comp claims.

 A successful appeal of a North Carolina workers’ compensation claim can make all the difference to your family and your health.
-You can speak with an experienced, effective workers’ comp attorney in Charlotte about your situation.
+You can speak with an experienced, effective Charlotte work comp lawyer about your situation.